 So, is Global Entry worth it when traveling with family?
 It really does depend.
 If you frequently travel, especially internationally, it may be worthwhile.
 If you only travel internationally on occasion, it may be best to just wait in the line, or try the Mobile Passport app.

 Your Credit Card May Cover Your Membership Fee

-Depending on the credit cards you carry, you may find that your fee gets reimbursed.
+Depending upon which credit cards you carry, you may find that your application fee gets reimbursed.
 If that’s the case, it really can make it worthwhile.
 Check out this post to learn more about which credit cards cover the fee.
 In most cases, it’s only going to cover the fee for the primary cardholder, but find out from your provider before applying.
 You’ll usually charge the application fee to the credit card, and then will receive a statement credit.